History of Sex in Cinema:

-Jenny McCarthy, first coming to prominence as a Playboy Playmate in October 1993 and Playmate of the Year for 1994, and later hosting MTV's Singled Out and two of her own TV shows, was never known for being shy about showing off her body.
+Jenny McCarthy, who first came to prominence as a Playboy Playmate in October 1993 and Playmate of the Year for 1994, and later hosted MTV's Singled Out and two of her own TV shows, was never known for being shy about showing off her body.

-This self-humiliating film, directed by McCarthy's then-husband John Asher, was a financial disaster, and was critically denounced, receiving six Razzie Award nominations and winning four of them: Worst Picture, Worst Director, Worst Actress (McCarthy), and Worst Screenplay (McCarthy).
+This self-humiliating film, directed by McCarthy's then-husband John Asher, was a financial disaster, and was critically denounced.
+It received six Razzie Award nominations and won four of them: Worst Picture, Worst Director, Worst Actress (McCarthy), and Worst Screenplay (McCarthy).
 Co-star Carmen Electra was also nominated for Worst Supporting Actress (as beautician friend Michelle), and McCarthy was nominated as Worst Screen Couple (for "anyone dumb enough to befriend or date her").